 Should your temporary contract end during your maternity leave for reasons unrelated to your pregnancy, your maternity leave period and your right to return to work would end automatically.
 However, you would continue to receive any outstanding Statutory Maternity Pay.

-If you are a temporary employee, you must contact your HR team for further advice about your maternity entitlements.
+If you are a temporary employee, you must contact your nominated H.R. representative for further advice about your maternity entitlements.

 16 What would happen if my baby does not live?